csxmli2016/textbsr/README.md

 ## This is a simple text image super-resolution package.
-This package can post-process the text region with a simple commond, i.e.,
+This package can post-process the text region with a simple command, i.e.,
 ```
 textbsr -i [LR_TEXT_PATH] -b [BACKGROUND_SR_PATH]
 ```